amatus/gnunet-web/README.md

 1. Execute `lein run`
 2. Open http://localhost:3000/gnunet.html

-Each GNUnet service running in its own [Web Worker] thread.
+Each GNUnet service is running in its own [Web Worker] thread.
 The APIs used by the services to schedule tasks, communicate with each other, and load plugins are implemented as emscripten js libraries.